X

 A consummate brand master?
 Nick Saban

+Branding for all companies – including OEM automotive suppliers – should be disciplined and consistent.
+Brand guidelines are simply non-negotiable.
 The logo?
 It’s sacred, always presented the same, every time, never modified, without any other elements infringing upon it.
+Corporate colors?
+Always precise, never tinted or tainted.
+Typography?
+Thou shalt use the corporate type, period.
 Brand messaging?

 Make your brand voice heard, again and again and again.
+The extraneous stuff?
+Eliminate it.
+And soon, you’ll have yourself a winner.

 Advertising, Design